-LEAP’s cloud infrastructure is maintained by the industry leading cloud platform provider, Amazon Web Services (AWS), in multiple unmarked facilities within the Sydney region.
+LEAP’s cloud infrastructure is maintained by the industry leading cloud platform provider, Amazon Web Services (AWS), in multiple unmarked facilities within the Dublin region.

 AWS has achieved a substantial amount of certification and compliance in industry standards, which recognise best practices in Information Security.

-LEAP utilises multiple layers of security controls (software, physical and process based) to protect our client data.
+LEAP utilises multiple layers of security controls (software, physical and process based) to protect data.
 This includes, but not limited to;

 Each LEAP application is accessed via HTTPS using Transport Layer Security (TLS).
 TLS is a cryptographic protocol designed to protect information transmitted over the internet, against eavesdropping, tampering, and message forgery.

 Once client data reaches LEAP's cloud infrastructure, all information is then encrypted at rest, using AES-256, military grade encryption.
-This is done to protect client information in the event a LEAP server is compromised by an authorised party.
+This is done to protect data in the event a LEAP server is compromised by an unauthorised party.

-All LEAP staff who have direct access to our cloud infrastructure, must go through an extensive vetting process, which includes police background checks, to ensure only bona fide team members are selected to look after our core platform.
+All LEAP staff who have direct access to the infrastructure must go through an extensive vetting process, including police background checks.

-LEAP has been designed to be a highly available, active-active solution.
-LEAP services are split over multiple AWS datacentres within the Sydney region.
+The LEAP Software has been designed to be a highly available, active-active solution.
+LEAP Services are split over multiple AWS datacentres within the Dublin region.
 In the event of one data centre going offline in a disaster scenario, the second data centre continues to serve data with minimal, if any, service interruption.

-LEAP’s service is designed to scale up as more clients use it at peak times, and then scale down at low times.
-This scaling allows LEAP to mitigate external attacks trying to flood our system resources.
+LEAP Services are designed to scale up as more clients use it at peak times, and then scale down at low times.
+This scaling allows LEAP to mitigate external attacks trying to flood system resources.

-LEAP has a duty of care of our client’s data.
-If a data breach occurs, we must notify affected clients immediately.
+LEAP has a duty of care of Subscribers data.
+If a data breach occurs, LEAP will notify affected Subscribers immediately.